 sudo flatpak update --system

-Similarly, this command checks all system-level Flatpak applications for updates, including AnyDesk.
+This command checks all system-level Flatpak applications for updates, including AnyDesk and any runtime dependencies.

 Remove AnyDesk